A BREATH-TAKING ITINERARY SUSPENDED BETWEEN WATER AND THE SKY.

 The ideal starting point of this itinerary is the town of Sant’Alberto, the northernmost area in the territory of the Municipality of Ravenna.

 Natural border between the territories of Ravenna and Ferrara, in this area the Reno river appears in its wildest and most uncontaminated form.
 To access its northern bank and go on along this itinerary, you have to cross it just outside the town of Sant’Alberto.
-Here is a picturesque cable ferryboat, which – after just a few-metres journey – will lead you to a completely different and incredible scenario.
+Here is a picturesque cable ferryboat, which – after a journey of just a few metres – will lead you to a completely different and incredible scenario.

 Once on the bank of the Reno river, take the unpaved road towards East, thus continuing suspended between the river and the Valleys of Comacchio.